 This Data Acquisition and Processing Report describes both the survey equipment used and the standard methods for acquisition applied to the equipment used.
 Not necessarily all equipment described within this report was used during data acquisition for all sheets of this project.
-Data were acquired by the following RAINIER survey launches:
+Data were acquired by the following Rainier survey launches:

-Hull Number Vessel type
+Vessel type

-915 19 foot American Eagle SAFE boat
+19 foot American Eagle SAFE boat

-1101 29 foot Jensen jet drive survey launch
+29 foot Jensen jet drive survey launch

-1103 28 foot Munson jet drive work boat
+28 foot Munson jet drive work boat

-1021 29 foot Jensen survey launch
+29 foot Jensen survey launch

-2801 28 foot Jensen survey launch
+28 foot Jensen survey launch

-2802 28 foot Jensen survey launch
+28 foot Jensen survey launch

+29 foot Jensen survey launch

-S221 231 foot steel hydrographic ship
+231 foot steel hydrographic ship

-Vessels 1101, 1021, 2801, 2802 and S221are used to acquire shallow-water multi-beam (SWMB) data and sound velocity profiles.
-Vessels 915 and 1103 are used to collect vertical-beam echosounder (VBES) data and detached positions (DPs).
-Vessels 1101 was also used to collect detached positions (DPs).
+Vessels 1101, 1021, 2801, 2802 and 1015 were used to acquire shallow-water multi-beam (SWMB) data and sound velocity profiles.
+Vessel 1103 was used to collect vertical-beam echosounder (VBES) data and detached positions (DPs).
+Vessels 915 and S221 were used to collect bottom samples (BS).
 No unusual vessel configurations or problems were encountered on this project.
-Vessel descriptions and offset measurements are included in the 2008 NOAA Ship RAINIER Hydrographic Readiness Review Package.
+Vessel descriptions and offset measurements are included in the 2008 NOAA Ship Rainier Hydrographic Readiness Review Package.

-Six different categories of echosounder systems were utilized for project OPR-O112-RA-08.
+Four different categories of echosounder systems were utilized for project OPR-P184-RA-08.
 The individual system(s) chosen for use in a given area were decided at the discretion of the Hydrographer using the guidance stated in the Hydrographic Survey Project Instructions, the Hydrographic Surveys Specifications and Deliverables Manual (HSSDM), and the Field Procedures Manual, and depended upon the limitations of each system, the bottom topography, the water depth, and the ability of the platform vessel to safely navigate the area.
 These systems are described in the following section.

-A complete description of all echosounder systems, positioning, and attitude sensors in addition to a complete inventory and list of serial numbers is located in the 2008 NOAA Ship RAINIER Hydrographic Readiness Review Package.
+A complete description of all echosounder systems, positioning, and attitude sensors in addition to a complete inventory and list of serial numbers is located in the 2008 NOAA Ship Rainier Hydrographic Readiness Review Package.